Symeon93/Postgres-Instance-/README.md

 we assign the privilliges to all users (according to standard practices) and finally we test if everything work as they supposed to.
 We used Postgres as the database in which the data will be stored.

+Lesson learned include managing SQLalchemy, using an API to interact with the database (open, define a cursor, execute, fetch data and finally close the connection) and executing database administration principles.